Manasseh Bailey

-Manasseh Bailey (born June 27, 1997) is an American football wide receiver for the Winnipeg Blue Bombers.
+Manasseh Bailey (born June 27, 1997) is an American former professional football wide receiver.
 He played college football at Morgan State.
-He has been a member of the Philadelphia Eagles, Los Angeles Chargers, and New York Jets of the National Football League (NFL); Montreal Alouettes of the Canadian Football League (CFL); the DC Defenders of the XFL and Birmingham Stallions of the United States Football League (USFL).
+He has been a member of the Philadelphia Eagles, Los Angeles Chargers, and New York Jets of the National Football League (NFL), the Montreal Alouettes and Winnipeg Blue Bombers of the Canadian Football League (CFL), the DC Defenders of the XFL, and the Birmingham Stallions of the United States Football League (USFL).